baidu-research/oix/README.md

 You should have received a copy of the license along with this work.
 If not, see http://creativecommons.org/licenses/by-sa/4.0/.

-The underlying texts come from where the sentences are from [English-EWT (version 2.4)](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-2988) of the Uinversal Dependency Dataset
+The underlying texts come from where the sentences are from [English-EWT (version 2.4)](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-2988) of the Universal Dependency Dataset

 ## Citation

-If you want to use this data set, please kindly cite the following paper.
+Please cite the following papers if you want to use this data set.
 The bibtex are listed below:
 <pre>
 @inproceedings{sun2020predicate,
   title={A Predicate-Function-Argument Annotation of Natural Language for Open-Domain Information eXpression},